kubescape/kubescape.io/docs/docs/operator/relevancy.md

 ### Linux kernel

 The relevancy functionality is based on eBPF, which is currently only implemented on Linux.
 This feature will not work on Windows.
-The kernel version on the node must be >= 4.14.
+The kernel version on the node must be >= 5.4 and have BTF enabled.

 !!! info Info
     The node agent uses the [Inspektor Gadget](https://www.inspektor-gadget.io/) library.